databricks/bundle-examples/knowledge_base/dashboard_nyc_taxi/README.md

 This example demonstrates how to model an AI/BI dashboard in a Databricks Asset Bundle.

+It includes and deploys the sample __NYC Taxi Trip Analysis__ dashboard to a Databricks workspace.

 For more information about AI/BI dashboards, please refer to the [documentation](https://docs.databricks.com/en/dashboards/index.html#dashboards).

 ## Prerequisites